gruporocket/API1/README.md

  <a href="#requisitos">Requisitos</a> •
  <a href="#prototipo">Protótipo</a> •
  <a href="#funcionalidades">Funcionalidades</a> •
+ <a href="#calendario">Planejamento de Entregas</a>
 </p>

 <a name="objetivo"></a>

+:rocket:Objetivo:
-:rocket:Objetivo: Criar um Site Institucional para a ONG "Escola Vó Maria Félix", que atende 250 crianças de 0 a 7 anos.
+Criar um Site Institucional para a ONG "Escola Vó Maria Félix", que atende 250 crianças de 0 a 7 anos.

 <hr>